alexei-matveev/bgy3d/doc/README.txt

 parameters.

-1. use the parameters for hdyrogen atom "Hw" in modified TIP3P water model [1], which acts as solvent in our study
+1. use the parameters for hdyrogen atom "Hw" in modified TIP3P water model [1], which acts as solvent in our study.
+However, it might not be a good idea to apply vdw parameter of "Hw" in other molecules.
+In [1], Reiher also argues that "...the H-H van der Waals $r_{min}$ for water hydrogens interacting with each other, 0.45 \AA, is too small when used in protein-water and protein-protein interactions. ...The H-H $r_{min}$ value used in CHARMM for all polar hydrogens, 1.60 \AA, was found to be a suitable value for describing H-H protein-water van der Waals interactions." (page 4-19)

  sigma(A)    epsilon(kcal/mol)
 ---------   ------------------